I'm looking for a "tool" to use to effectively evaluate various ministries in the church. Thoughts?

 A great article from "Faith and Leadership" came out today with some good suggestions for building an effective team.
 These suggestions may be helpful in your church council.

 Different churches face different challenges.
 These challenges framed the goals, showing where we need to go.
-These goals will enable us to better assist each other in mapping out our unique routes, while drawing upon our shared resources and expertise.
+These goals will enable us to better assist each other in mapping out our unique routes.

 Curious what the Connections Project teams have learned after just six months of talking to congregations and individuals about ministry resources?
 Keep reading to find out.